stonepros/stone/doc/releases/infernalis.rst

 We have decided to drop support for many older distributions so that we can move to a newer compiler toolchain (e.g., C++11).
-Although it is still possible to build Ceph on older distributions by installing backported development tools, we are not building and publishing release packages for ceph.com.
+Although it is still possible to build Stone on older distributions by installing backported development tools, we are not building and publishing release packages for ceph.com.

 We now build packages for: